Hopobcn/FWI/README.md

 3. **Test your OpenACC implementation**

-    The serial implementation comes with a set of tests that checks the correct execution of some parts of the program:
+    This mini-app uses a framework for unit-testing in C programs called 'Unity' (github.com/ThrowTheSwitch/Unity).
+    We have implemented some tests for the sequential implementation.
+    To launch those tests type:
     ```bash
     make utest
     ```
-    In step (2) you have added some OpenACC pragmas, and now you have to modify the tests in order to make them pass.
+    In step (2) you have added some OpenACC pragmas, and now you have to modify the tests in order to pass all tests.
     First check that sequential execution passes all tests and then go ahead with your OpenACC implementation.

     In later steps, if you make changes to the code that fall out of the socope of the original tests, you should implement your own tests to be sure that the program runs as expected.